-- Take an active role in planning at a local level including representation on the MEMPC. - In times of emergencies that require activation of the MECC or an ICC, attend at the MECC or the ICC as the MERC. - Liaise with local control authorities and support agencies and ensure an effective control structure has been established by agencies in coping with an emergency at local level. - Obtain and forward regular advice to the Regional Emergency Response Co-ordinator (RERC) of the potential of an emergency which is not under substantial control of the control agency. - Maintain an awareness of local resources which can be used in an emergency. - Convene post-emergency debriefing conferences as soon as practicable after a local emergency when required.
+- Take an active role in planning at a local level including representation on the MEMPC. - In times of emergencies that require activation of an ICC, attend the the ICC as the MERC. - Liaise with local control authorities and support agencies and ensure an effective control structure has been established by agencies in coping with an emergency at local level. - Obtain and forward regular advice to the Regional Emergency Response Co-ordinator (RERC) of the potential of an emergency which is not under substantial control of the control agency. - Maintain an awareness of local resources which can be used in an emergency. - Convene post-emergency debriefing conferences as soon as practicable after a local emergency when required.